pip-services/pip-services-docs/content/en/net/commons/run/fixed_rate_timer.md

 Starts the timer.

 Initially the timer is triggered after delay.
-After that, it is triggered after interval until it is stopped.
+After that, it is triggered after an interval, until it is stopped.

 > `public` void Start()